ExpressGateway/express-gateway.io/_pages/documentation-guide.md

 ```

 #### https
 The https section is used to configure HTTPS.
-Express Gateway will listen on the specififed port for HTTPS requests.
+Express Gateway will listen on the specified port for HTTPS requests.

 Options:
 - `port:` the port to listen on